Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Next, double-check that your needle and thread are compatible.
 It’s important to also check your bobbin thread.
 While you can get away with using white bobbin thread for most projects with unexposed backs, your FSL design will be much more professional if the bobbin color matches the color of the upper thread.
 Just think, what lace accents have you ever seen with cream thread, for example, on the front and white threads on the back?

 Place your embroidery hoop on the embroidery arm, place your presser foot down, and press start!
-Watch your machine start to embroider the free-standing lace design.
+Watch your machine start to embroider the lace design.
 Change colors as directed.

 When the design is done stitching, remove the hoop from the machine and open it up to release your design and stabilizer.
 Gently pull away the water-soluble topping from the front of the design.
 No big deal if you don’t get it all.